 (my display table at my high school graduation held a Spanish Bible, hymnal, and dictionaries)

-But the world of Facebook and blogging is so amazing…the opportunities are endless.
+But the world of Facebook and blogging is so amazing…the missions opportunities are endless.
 And it is one such story that I share with you today.

 One of my Facebook friends happens to be the mother of those two girls pictured above.
-Shortly after we left their church, their family did too…to begin deputation to become missionaries in Panama.
+Shortly after we left their church, their family did too…to begin deputation to pursue missions in Panama.
 Ten years later, this woman is now actively serving as a missionary’s wife in Panama, and I now talk to her on an almost daily basis via Facebook.
 In fact, I talk to her more than I talk to her daughters.
 We mostly have connected over motherhood stuff, as she is the mother of four grown children.
 It’s just funny how things work that way.

 And she just so happens to read my blog.